madminer-tool/madminer-workflow/README.md

 ![Build status](https://travis-ci.com/irinaespejo/workflow-madminer.svg?branch=master)

-# Madminer deployment using yadage and docker containerization
+# Madminer deployment using REANA, yadage and docker containerization

 ## About
 This repository is a  is to create a full deployment of [MadMiner](https://github.com/johannbrehmer/madminer) (by Johann Brehmer, Felix Kling, and Kyle Cranmer) that parallelizes its bottlenecks, is reproducible and it facilitates the use of the tool in the community.
 To achieve this we have generated a workflow using [yadage](https://github.com/yadage/yadage) (by Lukas Heinrich) and a containerization of the software dependencies in several docker images.
+The pipeline can be run with [REANA](http://www.reanahub.io/) a data analysis platform

 This repo includes the workflow for the physics processing (config, generation of events with MadGraph, Delphes) and the machine learning processing (configuration, sampling, training) in a modular way.
 This means that each of this parts has its own workflow setup so that the user can mix-match.
 For instance, once the physics processes are run, one can play with different hyperparameters or samplings in the machine learning part without having to re-run MadGraph again.